syseleven/grav-docs-metakube/pages/02.documentation/18.worker-nodes-and-labels/default.en.md

 In some situations, for example when connecting Kubernetes clusters from different regions, you may want to change this.

-Changing these defaults possible in the extended options of the cluster creation wizard.
+Changing these defaults is possible in the extended options of the cluster creation wizard.